-Biocultural Heritage refers to the knowledge and practices of indigenous people and their biological resources, from the genetic varieties of crops they develop, to the landscapes they create.
-As indigenous groups have often lived in and adapted to harsh climates over many generations, this heritage provides a vital resource for long-term food security.
+Biocultural Heritage (BCH) refers to the knowledge and practices of indigenous people and their biological resources, from the genetic varieties of crops they develop, to the landscapes they create.
+As indigenous peoples have adapted to harsh climates over many generations, this heritage is important for food security in the face of climate change.

 This website shows how the concept of biocultural heritage can be used to protect the bundle of rights that support indigenous peoples and local communities.
 It provides tools to protect and promote biocultural heritage, such as community protocols and Access and Benefit-Sharing (ABS) partnerships.
 It shares research developed through Protecting Community Rights over Traditional Knowledge and Smallholder Innovation for Resilience.
 It reviews policies to protect BCH at international and national level.